dtube/docs/README.md

 ### Contact us

-Want to reach us to ask questions or give suggestions?
+Do you have questions?
+Maybe you want to give suggestions?
 Don't be shy!

 Our official social media: